JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 ## What is covered

-In this guide, we'll show you how to work with windows using Compose for Desktop.
+In this tutorial we will show you how to work with windows using Compose for Desktop.

 ## Windows creation